awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

 ## Download and install the AWS CLI<a name="custom-setup-sqlserver.cli"></a>

-You can use the AWS Command Line Interface \(AWS CLI\) to use RDS Custom features\.
+AWS provides you with a command\-line interface to use RDS Custom features\.
 You can use either version 1 or version 2 of the AWS CLI\.

 For information about downloading and installing the AWS CLI, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)\.

+Skip this step if either of the following is true:
-If you plan to access RDS Custom only from the AWS Management Console, skip this step\.
++ You plan to access RDS Custom only from the AWS Management Console\.

-If you have already downloaded the AWS CLI for Amazon RDS or RDS Custom for Oracle, skip this step\.
++ You have already downloaded the AWS CLI for Amazon RDS or a different RDS Custom DB engine\.

 ## Grant required permissions to your IAM principal<a name="custom-setup-sqlserver.iam-user"></a>